 Alderson real estate is some of the most expensive in West Virginia, although Alderson house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Alderson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Alderson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Alderson are a mix of both white- and blue-collar jobs.
 Overall, Alderson is a town of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Alderson who work in food service (17.53%), healthcare (12.71%), and maintenance occupations (11.34%).

 Of important note, Alderson is also a town of artists.
 Alderson has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Alderson’s character.